elemenohq/docs/source/index.html.md

 ## Relationship

-> API results for Relationship fields will looks something like:
+> API results for Relationship fields will look something like:

 ```json
 "data": {